 NDS provides meals to elementary schools and child care centers of parishes in the Archdiocese of Philadelphia.
 These meals are purchased by NDS and distributed in schools and centers under the federally funded child nutritional programs.
-During fiscal years 2015 and 2014, a total of \$636,858 and \$1,040,742, respectively, was purchased by the students, of which \$88,395 and \$166,895 was included in other receivables at June 30, 2015 and 2014, respectively.
+During fiscal years 2016 and 2015, a total of \$562,340 and \$636,858, respectively, was purchased by the students, of which \$72,087 and \$88,395 was included in other receivables at June 30, 2016 and 2015, respectively.

-In addition, NDS receives subsidies from the Catholic Charities Appeal Fund, which is a fund administered by the Archdiocese of Philadelphia.
-Subsidies were \$125,000 and \$131,250 for the years ended June 30, 2015 and 2014, respectively.
+NDS receives subsidies from the Catholic Charities Appeal Fund ("Catholic Charities"), which is a fund administered for the Archdiocese of Philadelphia.
+Subsidies for the administrative costs of the Community Food Program were \$125,000 for each of the years ended June 30, 2016 and 2015.
+Additionally, Catholic Charities through a separate annual appeal raises funds to be used for program costs by the Community Food Program and contributed \$421,854 and \$304,552 for the years ended June 30, 2016 and 2015, respectively.

 NDS also receives funds from Operation Rice Bowl, which is also a program administered by the Archdiocese of Philadelphia, in which contributions are received from churches throughout the Archdiocese of Philadelphia.
-Contributions at June 30, 2015 and 2014 were \$102,402 and \$108,906, respectively.
+Contributions at June 30, 2016 and 2015 were \$94,332 and \$102,402, respectively.

 NDS rents certain facilities, utilized in the delivery of its services, from the Archdiocese of Philadelphia.
-Rent expense on these facilities was \$101,781 and \$101,780 for fiscal years 2015 and 2014, respectively.
+Rent expense on these facilities was \$101,781 for both fiscal years 2016 and 2015.
+It is presented as part of fixed charges on the statements of activities and changes in net assets.

 NDS reimburses Catholic Social Services ("CSS") of the Archdiocese of Philadelphia for meals served at the residential child care centers and group homes.
 These meals are served in accordance with the regulations of the National School Lunch and Breakfast Program.
-As of June 30, 2015 and 2014, NDS has amounts payable to CSS totaling \$157,623 and \$131,412, respectively.
+As of June 30, 2016 and 2015, NDS has amounts payable to CSS totaling \$74,139 and \$157,623, respectively.

-On July 2009, with subsequent amendments on October 2010 and July 2013, NDS entered into separate loan and security agreements with Catholic Health Care Services of the Archdiocese of Philadelphia for a revolving line of credit of \$500,000, which will terminate on June 30, 2016.
-The line of credit bears interest monthly on the effective interest rate of the borrower.
-No amounts have been drawn upon as of June 30, 2015.
+In July 2009, with subsequent amendments in October 2010 and July 2013, NDS entered into separate loan and security agreements with Catholic Health Care Services of the Archdiocese of Philadelphia for a revolving line of credit of \$500,000, which terminated on June 30, 2016.
+The line of credit accrued interest monthly on the effective interest rate of the borrower.
+No amounts were drawn on this agreement during the years ended June 30, 2016 and 2015.